nu11man/react-native-essentials/README.md

 - [ ] Document how to configure Android Flavors
 - [ ] Document how to configure iOS Schemes
 - [ ] Document how to generate APK/AAB packages
+- [ ] How to properly use safe area context
+- [ ] How to add icons for iOS and Android applications
+- [ ] How to manage status bar color
+- [ ] How to manage color schemes
+- [ ] How to use the scaling utils
 - [ ] Document how to test React Native applications with React Native Testing Library
+- [ ] How to test React Native apps with Detox
 - [ ] Document how to implement CI/CD with Github Actions

 #### How to contribute